Philosophy

 Application Documents

-The 'statement of purpose' is intended to give the admissions committee some general information about why a particular applicant wants to go to graduate school and what s'he intends to do once s'he gets there.
+The 'statement of purpose' is intended to give the admissions committee some general information about why a particular applicant wants to go to graduate school and what they intend to do once they get there.
 Do not tell a long story beginning, "Ever since my childhood, I've wondered about my dreams", although, if there are specific life-experiences which have sparked or sustained an interest in philosophy, these may be worth mentioning.
-And it is not expected that all applicants will be able to commit themselves to some very specific project for their dissertation.
-Indeed, many students find that, when they get to graduate school and are exposed to a wider range of philosophical thought, their interests change quite dramatically, and many programs will look down upon applicants who seem not to be interested in philosophy but only in some very small fragment of it.

 What you should do in your statement of purpose is explain, as clearly and (nota bene) concisely as you are able, what it is about philosophy has so gripped you that you are considering graduate study.
 It is an odd way to spend one's life.
-What is it about philosophy that makes you want to spend the next five to ten years of your life studying it?
+What is it about philosophy that makes you want to spend the next six or so years of your life studying it?
 To spend at least three years writing a dissertation on one, small topic?
 And to spend the rest of your life pursuing research, teaching philosophy to unsuspecting teenagers, and so on and so forth?
 Your statement should include a serious explanation of your interests, as you now find them to be.
 And it is worth also including a reasonable assessment of what you hope to accomplish when you enroll in graduate school: Are there specific areas of philosophy about which you would like to learn more?
 Are there specific areas which bear upon your main areas of interest which you think you need to know more about?

 How can one develop such relationships?
-By attending professors' office hours to discuss the material from lecture.
+Most obviously, by attending professors' office hours to discuss the material from lecture.
 Do not feel as though you have to have a question fully worked out before going to office hours.
 It's fine simply to want to talk about something you don't quite understand or something from the reading that is bothering you.
 Office hours are for just such things.
 (You would perhaps be surprised how often some faculty sit in their office hours wishing a student would come talk to them.)

-It is, for this reason, then, also rarely a good idea to submit a paper one is writing for a course taught in the fall of the senior year (if that is when one is preparing the application).
+It is, for this reason, also rarely a good idea to submit a paper one is writing for a course taught in the fall of the senior year (if that is when one is preparing the application).
 There is just not enough time to polish such a piece for inclusion as a writing sample.
 A better idea is to use a successful paper written in the junior year as the foundation for your writing sample, and then to work on it further, doing additional reading, polishing the arguments, getting feedback on drafts, and so on and so forth.
 You can begin this process by discussing the comments you received on the paper with your instructor.
-Note that this is also a good way to strengthen your relationship with that instructor and so to give h'er a solid basis for a letter of recommendation.
+Note that this is also a good way to strengthen your relationship with that instructor and so to give them a solid basis for a letter of recommendation.

 A good writing sample addresses a substantial philosophical problem, whether it amounts to a critical evaluation of an argument or a serious attempt to interpret difficult philosophical texts.
 Mere reports of what some philosopher or other thinks—or mere 'compare and contrast' efforts—are not likely to impress.
 Do not, however, think that you have to make an original contribution to the area about which you are writing to produce a solid writing sample.
-Vanishingly few undergraduates are capable of writing such a paper.
-Admissions committees are looking for two things: promise and for a solid basis from which a student can start learning to do original philosophical work.
-What the writing sample should display, then, is that you have acquired the basic skills needed for the serious study of philosophy: An ability to read and write philosophy and to think critically about philosophical problems.
+Very few undergraduates are capable of writing such a paper.
+Still, though, you should be thinking for yourself: We want to see that you are able to do philosophy, not just talk about it.

 Finally, the writing sample does not have to be connected, in any way, with the area or areas you think you most want to pursue in graduate school.
 So long as your record shows a sufficient foundation to pursue those areas, a writing sample in some other area might even impress the committee as a demonstration of your philosophical breadth.
-Your faculty advisors can help you choose a paper that would be appropriate for a writing sample.
+Your faculty advisers can help you choose a paper that would be appropriate for a writing sample.